 For example, we worked with a small financial services provider.
 The owners were exiting the business and had been told by the investment bank managing the transaction that, based on industry standards, the business was worth approximately 4x EBITDA.
 Not satisfied that this reflected the company’s true worth, the client approached us for a second opinion.
 Upon analysis of the company’s intangible assets, we identified highly valuable data sets that were completely off balance sheet and not recognized in the sale process.

 We suggested a very different approach to the sale.
 First, we focused heavily on the data and ensured that buyers understood just how valuable it and outlined the potential end use cases for the data.
 This was critical because the data was off balance sheet and did not feature as a standalone line item in the P&L).
 Second, we targeted buyers who wanted to buy data, not an operating company, as these companies had a much larger cheque book.

 The result: the company was sold to a strategic buyer for the data for 32x EBITDA – an 800% increased return to the owner.
 Cue one very happy business owner.

 Monetized effectively, data has the potential to become one of a company’s greatest assets.
-However, the first step in this process is to understand the various business end use cases for that data as it is these end uses case that determine the potential economic returns and risks associated with leveraging your data.
+However, the first step in this process is to understand the various business end use cases for your data, as it is these end uses cases that will determine the potential economic returns and risks associated with leveraging your data.

 A key aspect of the process is building an accurate valuation of the end use cases.
 This is not only possible, but with the right advice entirely viable.
 It does however require an understanding of how to assess data using a different set of factors and techniques that have previously been used in traditional asset valuations.